coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 within 20 feet of the explosion takes 9d4 points of slashing damage from the thousands of crystal shards that spray forth.

-**Augment:** For every additional power point you spend, this power's damage from the explosion of the crystal increases by 1d4 points.
+**Augment:** For every additional power point you spend, this power’s damage from the explosion of the crystal increases by 1d4 points.

 ## Hammer